neocotic/eslint-config-skelp/README.md

 }
 ```

 This will import the ECMAScript 5 configuration by default.
-This can also be done by extending `"skelp:es5"`.
-For ECMAScript 6 packages, please extend `"skelp:es6"` instead.
+This can also be done by extending `"skelp/es5"`.
+For
+ECMAScript 6 packages, please extend `"skelp/es6"` instead.

+For compatibility with ESLint version 2, extend either `"skelp/v2/es5"` for ECMAScript 5 or `"skelp/v2/es6"` for
+EMCAScript 6.

 ## Bugs